mahmoud/calver/entries/overview.md

 <img src="https://img.shields.io/badge/calver-YYYY.0M.0D-22bfda.svg" />

-**[youtube_dl][youtube_dl]**, the understated friend of Internet media archivists everywhere, uses a three-segment CalVer scheme, including full year, zero-padded month, and zero-padded day.
+**[youtube_dl][youtube_dl]**, the understated ally of Internet media archivists everywhere, uses a three-segment CalVer scheme, including full year, zero-padded month, and zero-padded day.
 The version is almost completely calendar-driven, except for a micro segment that is added in some technical contexts.

 Despite the name, youtube_dl's scope is expansive.
 It supports extracting audio and video from a long, ever-expanding list of